Help Build a Model Schoolyard Forest

 All donations received by November 30th will be matched 1:1 up to $60,000

-122nd Street Elementary School’s schoolyard is—like the majority of school grounds in Los Angeles and our country—covered in unshaded, barren asphalt.
-For decades, this wasted, unwelcoming outdoor space has done little to inspire the school’s 600 students nor to improve their urban community.
+122nd Street Elementary School, like many elementary schools, is a critical center of community life in its South LA neighborhood.
+And, like the majority of school grounds in Los Angeles and our country, 122nd Street’s schoolyard is covered in unshaded, barren asphalt.
+For decades, this under-utilized, unwelcoming outdoor space has done little to inspire the school’s 600 students nor to improve their urban community.

 Building a Schoolyard Forest

-The project is part of Green Schoolyard America’s new Schoolyard Forest Initiative, which is working with state agencies and local school districts to scale climate-friendly schoolyard forests to more than # million children in high-need California communities by 2035.
+The project is part of Green Schoolyards America’s California Schoolyard Forest System®, which is working with state agencies and local school districts to scale climate-friendly schoolyard forests to more than 1.2 million children in high-need California communities by 2035.

 Community-Driven Design